grc-iit/coeus-adapter/README.md

 ### ADIOS2

-We have found some cases where spcak failed to install ADIOS2.
+We have found some cases where spack failed to install ADIOS2.
 Below are instructions on installing ADIOS2 from source.
 SCSPKG is a system for organizing manually-built software and producing modulefiles for them.
 Instructions to install are [here](https://grc.iit.edu/docs/hermes/building-hermes#optional-create-a-hermes-scspkg-repo).